 This is a great introductory activity to an apple unit.
 Prior to beginning, I set out different types of apples for students to observe and handle.

 Then I ask them what they think is inside an apple.
 Oftentimes students will say things like “the part we can eat”, “the white part”, and seeds.

 When they say “seeds” I then tell them that each apple has a shape that holds the seeds and ask if they know what shape it is and how many seeds they think it holds.

 Students write and draw their guesses on the What’s Inside an Apple? page.
-For the Pic Collage version, we used the Doodle and Text tools to record our predictions.
+For the Seesaw version, we used the Doodle and Text tools to record our predictions.

 I then say that we are going to cut an apple open and find out what shape is inside.
 To see the shape, the apple has to be cut horizontally.
 The children then discover the star inside!

 The seeds are then removed with a toothpick and we count them.

 Students record the actual findings on their page.
 When using Seesaw, students are able to take actual photographs of the apple!

 For an extension activity, cut open several more apples of various sizes and shapes to see if they are all the same.
 The star shape will be in each, but the number of seeds will vary.

 When explaining the parts of an apple, I like to use word wall cards as visual aides.
 They help students learn the words and the the real photos enable them to relate what is on the card to what they are seeing in the experiments and activities.